Culture in Berlin: Nightlife and festivals

-In the western part of the city, the former West Berlin, SOUND, located from 1971 to 1988 in Tiergarten and today in Charlottenburg, gained notoriety in the late 1970s for its popularity with heroin users and other drug addicts as described in Christiane F.'s book Wir Kinder vom Bahnhof Zoo.
-The SO36 in Kreuzberg originally focused largely on punk music, but today has become a popular venue for many dances and parties.
+In the western part of the city, the former West Berlin, SOUND, located from 1971 to 1988 in Tiergarten and today in Charlottenburg, gained notoriety in the late 1970s for its popularity with heroin users and other drug addicts as described in Christiane F.'s book Zoo Station: The Story of Christiane F. The SO36 in Kreuzberg originally focused largely on punk music, but today has become a popular venue for many dances and parties.
 The LaBelle discothèque in Friedenau became widely known as the location of the 1986 Berlin discotheque bombing.
 Linientreu, another nightclub of the 1980s and 1990s, was located near the Kaiser Wilhelm Memorial Church.

 The Karneval der Kulturen, a multi-ethnic street parade celebrated every Pentecost weekend, and the Christopher Street Day are both supported by the city's government.
 Berlin is also well known for the cultural festival, Berliner Festspiele, which include the jazz festival JazzFest Berlin.
 Several technology and media art festivals and conferences are held in the city, including Transmediale and Chaos Communication Congress.

 Berlin has a long history of gay culture and influence on popular entertainment, and according to some authors, in the 1920s the city was the Gay Capital of Europe.
 Today, the city has a huge number of gay clubs and festivals, such as Easter Fetish Week (Easter in Berlin), Christopher Street Day (Berlin Pride)—central Europe's largest gay-lesbian pride event celebrated on the last weekend of June—Folsom Europe and Hustlaball.
 Berlin is also leading Europe in the number of fetish clubs.
 "Easter in Berlin" and "Folsom Europe Berlin" are the biggest gay fetish festivals in Europe.
 Annual gay highlights in Berlin are also the gay and lesbian street festival in Berlin-Schöneberg (Lesbisch-schwules Stadtfest) and Kreuzberg Pride in June.
 The largest gay areas in Berlin are in Schöneberg close to Nollendorfplatz and in Prenzlauer Berg at the Schönhauser Allee subway station.

 The "Down Under Berlin – Australian Film Festival" was founded in Berlin in 2011 as an event dedicated to the presentation of Australian and New Zealand film.
 The diverse festival, which is Europe's largest film festival on the film work of the two largest nations of the Australasia region, was held at Kreuzberg's "Moviemento" cinema in 2014.

 In 2015, Berlin will be the first host of the Lollapalooza festival in Europe.